opsmill/infrahub/helm/README.md

   - `message-queue.yaml`: Message Queue (RabbitMQ) deployment and service.
 - `values.yaml`: Defines configuration values for the chart.

-## ConfigMap for Infrahub Configuration
+## Infrahub Configuration

-The `configmap.yaml` file defines a ConfigMap that includes the `infrahub.toml` configuration file.
-This approach avoids the need to load the configuration from a host path, making the deployment more portable and cloud-friendly.

-The ConfigMap is structured as follows:
+The Infrahub configuration is structured as follows:

 - The `internal_address` is dynamically set based on the release name, namespace, and cluster domain.
 - Database, broker, cache, and other service addresses are set dynamically, referring to the relevant services within the Kubernetes cluster.